-Contact Krista Lamb, Coordinator of Admissions, for information on off-campus audition dates.
-Krista can be reached at (814) 824-2394 or by email at firstname.lastname@example.org
+Contact Jared Hancock for information about both on and off-campus audition dates.
+Mr. Hancock can be reached at 814-824-2394 or by email at email@example.com.

 Brass Applicants must be prepared to play two contrasting pieces from the standard brass repertoire.
 Sight-reading may be required.
 Applicants may also be asked to play major and minor scales.

 Composition Applicants will be required to show evidence of a strong creative ability, demonstrated through completed works.
-Applicants should submit scores, and if possible, tapes or CDs of at least two recent compositions.
+Applicants should bring to the audition, scores, and, if possible CDs of at least two recent compositions.
+Applicants may also submit mp3 files of live recordings or software graphics scores, and .pdf files of scores, to Dr. Albert Glinsky, Professor of Composition, at: firstname.lastname@example.org, in the case of a long distance audition.
+These may also be submitted prior to an in-person audition, provided the applicant brings hard copies of scores to the audition, and either a CD recording or mp3s ready to play on the applicant's computer or other device.
 Contrast in style and media is preferred.
 Electronic works and pieces that by their nature cannot be represented through standard notation, may be submitted in recorded form, without accompanying scores.
 All applicants should possess a well-developed ear and should have an intermediate technique on at least one instrument.

 Guitar Applicants will be expected to play major and minor scales and two pieces of contrasting style.
 Sight-reading may be required.